 S’mores are optional!
 (Maybe melt the marshmallow in the microwave and not on an open fire in your living room!)

-If you’re a bit more adventurous, then you could also camp out in your backyard too!
+If the weather is nice, then you could also camp out in your backyard too!

 Let out your inner Bob Ross and look on YouTube for “How to Paint” videos and follow along!